 The intention of the workshop is not merely to allow for the presentation of research, but also to continue building a network of computational linguists, documentary linguists, and community language activists who are able to effectively join together and serve their common interests.

-We will have both oral presentation sessions and a poster session.
+We will have both oral presentation sessions and a poster session, but we will be working on how these are realized in practice in our now virtual workshop.
 The decision on whether a presentation will be oral or poster will be made by the Organizing Committee on the advice of the Program Committee, taking into account the subject matter and how the content might be best conveyed.
 Oral and poster presentations will not be distinguished in the Proceedings.

 All submissions must be anonymous and will be peer-reviewed by the scientific committee.
-Notification of acceptance will be sent out by September 30, 2020.
+Notification of acceptance will be sent out by mid-November 2020.

 The authors of selected accepted full papers (long or short) will be invited by the Organizing Committee to submit their papers for online publication via the open-access ACL Anthology.
 All other accepted full papers (long and short) and extended abstracts will be published electronically in University of Colorado Boulder Scholar (https://scholar.colorado.edu/scil-cmel/).
 Final versions of long and short papers will be allotted one additional page (altogether 5 and 9 pages) excluding references.
 Extended abstracts will be allotted up to 5 pages (according to the short paper format) excluding references.
 Any revisions should concern responses to reviewer comments or the addition of relevant details and clarifications, but not entirely new, unreviewed content.
 Proceedings papers should be revised and improved versions of the version that was submitted for, and which underwent, review.
 Camera-ready versions of the articles for publication will be due on January 25, 2021.

 |Wed||14-October-2020||Deadline for submission of papers or short abstracts|

 |Week starting 23-November-2020||Notification of acceptance|